airbytehq/airbyte/docs/integrations/sources/jira.md

 ### Step 1: Set up Jira

-1. To get access to the Jira API, you need to create an API token.
-Please follow the instructions in [Atlassian's documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
+1. To get access to the Jira API you need to create an API token.
+Follow the instructions in the [Atlassian documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) to generate your API token.

 ### Step 2: Set up the Jira connector in Airbyte

+To set up the Jira connector in Airbyte, follow these steps:

+1. In the Airbyte UI, navigate to **Sources**.
+In the top-right corner, click **+ new source**.
-1. In the Airbyte connector setup page, select **Jira** from the Source type dropdown and enter a name for this connector.
+2. On the source setup page, select **Jira** from the Source type dropdown and enter a name for this connector.
-2. In the **API Token** field, enter the API token you generated in Step 1.
-This token is used for authorization to your account by BasicAuth.
+3. Enter the **API Token** you generated in Step 1.
+This token is used for Authorization to your account by BasicAuth.
-3. In the **Domain** field, enter the domain for your Jira account.
-For example, if your Jira account is hosted at `airbyteio.atlassian.net`, enter `airbyteio.atlassian.net` in this field.
+4. Enter the **Domain** for your Jira account, e.g. `airbyteio.atlassian.net`.
+This field is the domain for your Jira account, which can be found in your Jira URL.
-4. In the **Email** field, enter the email address for your Jira account that you used to generate the API token.
-This field is used for authorization to your account by BasicAuth.
+5. Enter the **Email** for your Jira account which you used to generate the API token.
+This field is used for Authorization to your account by BasicAuth.
-5. In the **Projects (Optional)** field, enter a comma-separated list of Jira project keys for which you want to replicate data.
-If you want to replicate data for all projects, leave this field empty.
+6. (Optional) Enter a list of **Projects** for which you need to replicate data, or leave it empty if you want to replicate data for all projects.
-6. In the **Start Date (Optional)** field, enter the date from which you want to replicate data from Jira in the format `YYYY-MM-DDTHH:MM:SSZ`.
-Note that this field only applies to certain streams, and only data generated on or after the start date will be replicated.
-If you want to replicate all data, leave this field empty.
-For more information, refer to the [Jira documentation](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issue-search/#api-rest-api-3-search-get).
+7. (Optional) Enter the **Start Date** from which you'd like to replicate data for Jira in the format `YYYY-MM-DDTHH:MM:SSZ`.
+All data generated after this date will be replicated, or leave it empty if you want to replicate all data.
+Note that it will be used only in the following streams:BoardIssues, IssueComments, IssueProperties, IssueRemoteLinks, IssueVotes, IssueWatchers, IssueWorklogs, Issues, PullRequests, SprintIssues.
+For other streams, it will replicate all data.
+For more information on how to format the start date, refer to the [Airbyte documentation](https://docs.airbyte.com/integrations/sources/jira/#spec).
-7. Toggle **Expand Issue Changelog** to get a list of recent updates to every issue in the Issues stream.
+8. (Optional) Toggle **Expand Issue Changelog** to get a list of recent updates to every issue in the Issues stream.
-8. Toggle **Render Issue Fields** to return field values rendered in HTML format in the Issues stream.
+9. (Optional) Toggle **Render Issue Fields** to return field values rendered in HTML format in the Issues stream.
-9. Toggle **Enable Experimental Streams** to enable experimental PullRequests stream.
-Note that this feature relies on undocumented Jira API endpoints.
-See [Airbyte's documentation](https://docs.airbyte.com/integrations/sources/jira#experimental-tables) for more information.
+10. (Optional) Toggle **Enable Experimental Streams** to enable experimental PullRequests stream.
+For more information on the experimental streams, refer to the [Airbyte documentation](https://docs.airbyte.com/integrations/sources/jira/#experimental-tables).

-Note: The Jira connector in Airbyte uses the Jira REST API.
-For more information on the Jira REST API, refer to the [Jira documentation](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/).## Supported sync modes
+Once you've completed the steps above, click **Test** to verify your credentials and connectivity to the Jira API.
+If the test is successful, click **Create** to create the new source.

+Congratulations!
+You've successfully set up the Jira connector in Airbyte.

+## Supported sync modes

 The Jira source connector supports the following [sync modes](https://docs.airbyte.com/cloud/core-concepts#connection-sync-modes):